grbcp5/glitterbomb/README.md

 The assignment description can be found at: <http://web.mst.edu/~tauritzd/courses/cs5400/sp2018/puzzle.html>

+**Bonus:** This assignment fulfills the assignment 3 bonus requirement.

 ## Building

 A makefile is included as part of the repository to compile properly